Hi-Ray/cd-dd/README.md

 ## IMPORTANT
 Your urls must end in a "/" you should just copy and paste your urls into the command line

-## Requirements
-    - Nodejs
-    - Yarn or NPM

 ## Usage

-If you want to install this package without npm, please read the documentation [here](https://github.com/Hi-Ray/cd-dd/blob/master/install-with-git.md).
+If you want to install this package without npmjs, please read the documentation [here](https://github.com/Hi-Ray/cd-dd/blob/master/install-with-git.md).

 ```shell
 > npm i cdragon-dd # install the package for your current project